New Student Orientation & Checklist

 Within 30 days of receiving your acceptance notification

 - Print a copy of your admission offer letter for your records.

-- Notify us of your decision in your Applicant Self-Service Account online and pay your enrollment deposit via Duke e-check.
+- Pay your enrollment deposit via Duke e-check.

 Within 2 weeks of accepting your admission offer